The construction of a radio wave measuring device is explained through this circuit!

 - Connect more parts such as resistors and capacitors to form the balanced bridge.

-Connect the resistor R3:
+Connect the R3 resistor:

-Configure the meter:
+Set up the meter:

-Complete the bridge circuit:
+Finish the bridge circuit:

 Examine:

-- Turn on the transmitter and watch how the meter reacts to test the circuit.
+- Turn ON the transmitter and watch how the meter reacts to test the circuit.

 - Changes in signal strength have to be displayed by the meter.